christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 following Brexit and was still in a transitioning process.
 This had established a command centre in Brussels and launched a shared EU
-Defense Fund (EDF), leading to a better integration of national forces and a more coherent structure.
+Defense Fund, leading to a better integration of national forces and a more coherent structure.
 At the time of deployment, the two battlegroups where led by Italy and France.